overthesun/simoc/README.md

-# simoc
+# SIMOC

+## ASU SER-401 Capstone Team 15

-A Scalable Model of an Isolated, Off-world Colony
+SIMOC - A Scalable Model of an Isolated, Off-world Colony